ErlendF/test-rest/README.md

 The API provides the following endpoints:

  **"/":** Only accepts GET requests.
 Provides a simple success message with a timestamp of when it was last changed.
-Used to check the availability of the API and test CI\slash CD when changing the Golang application.
+Used to check the availability of the API and test CI/CD when changing the Golang application.

  **"/post":** Accepts GET and POST requests.
 A GET requests retrieves all posts stored in the PostgreSQL database and related comments.
 A POST request makes a new post.
 The body of the POST request need to be in the following format:
  ```{"content": "This is an example post."}```